aronwc/mlsm/papers/mizil09how/rwang33.md

 Algorithm:

-•Deviation from the mean.
+Deviation from the mean.
-•Variance and individual bias.
+Variance and individual bias.
-•Controlling for text: Taking advantage of “plagiarism”.
+Controlling for text: Taking advantage of “plagiarism”.

 Hypothesis:

-•The conformity hypothesis:
+The conformity hypothesis:
 a review is evaluated as helpful when its star rating is closer to the consensus (or average) star rating for the product.

-•The individual-bias hypothesis:
+The individual-bias hypothesis:
 a user will rate a review more highly if it expresses an opinion that he or she agrees with.
 Notice that if a diverse range of users apply this rule, then the overall helpfulness evaluation would be hard to distinguish from one based on conformity.

-•The brilliant-but-cruel hypothesis:
+The brilliant-but-cruel hypothesis:
 negative reviewers are perceived as more intelligent, competent and expert than positive reviewers.

-•The quality-only straw-man hypothesis: the helpfulness of the review is being evaluated, purely based on the textual content of the reviews.
+The quality-only straw-man hypothesis: the helpfulness of the review is being evaluated, purely based on the textual content of the reviews.